MicrosoftDocs/Viva/Viva/engage/work-with-external-users/external-messaging-faq.md

 ### Q: What happens if I accidentally add an external participant to the conversation?

-A: Don't worry.
-Simply select **Remove Participant** on the system-generated comment announcing that participant has been added to the thread.
+A: You can remove the external participant by selecting **Remove Participant** on the system-generated comment that announces that participant has been added to the thread.
 For more information, see [Add external participants to your Viva Engage conversations](add-external-participants.md).

 ### Q: What happens if I select "Stop following in inbox" for an external message?

 A: The message is removed from your inbox.

-### Q: Will Viva Engage users who unsubscribe from email notifications receive an invitation when they have been added to a conversation?
+### Q: Do Viva Engage users who unsubscribe from email notifications receive an invitation when they've been added to a conversation?

 A: No.

 ### Q: What if I add an external participant who isn't a Viva Engage user?

-A: If you add someone and they aren't a Viva Engage user, they'll receive a copy of the message in their email inbox.
-They'll also receive an invitation to join their Viva Engage network.
+A: If you add someone and they aren't a Viva Engage user, they receive a copy of the message in their email inbox.
+They also receive an invitation to join their Viva Engage network.

 ### Q: Can I add a user with a personal email address (like Hotmail or Gmail) to a Viva Engage conversation with External Messaging?

 A: No. You must invite people using their company or work email address.

-### Q: Will pending Viva Engage users who have been added to a conversation receive an email to join Viva Engage?
+### Q: Does a pending Viva Engage user who's been added to a conversation receive an email to join Viva Engage?

 A: Yes.